Computer-aided manufacturing (CAM):

 The functional form as the core of hybrid manufacturing

 In the hybrid manufacturing process, you traditionally produce the final orthosis blank in your own workshop e. g. using the thermoforming process.
-You have created and downloaded the required functional form digitally in the Mecuris3D Modeling tool instead of using plaster.
+You have created and downloaded the required positive model digitally in the Mecuris3D Modeling tool instead of using plaster.
 It is then milled or 3D printed by a service provider or in-house.
 A brief overview of the processes:

 CNC milling (Computerized Numeric Control)

 CNC milling ("Computerized Numercial Control") is a subtractive manufacturing process.
-In this method, the functional form is cut out of a block of material (blank) with the aid of milling or cutting tools.
+In this method, the positive model is cut out of a block of material (blank) with the aid of milling or cutting tools.

 FDM printing (Fused Depositioning Modeling)

 3D printing processes are additive manufacturing processes.
-In FDM printing, the functional form is built up layer by layer from molten plastic.
+In FDM printing, the positive model is built up layer by layer from molten plastic.
 Simple and inexpensive FDM printing is ideally suited for manufacturing functional forms.
 For the production of an orthosis itself, this manufacturing process is currently ruled out for a wide variety of reasons - e.g. durability.

 Choice of materials: